hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

       aws-region: us-east-1
       audience: sts.amazonaws.com
 ```
 This workflow step configures AWS credentials for your GitHub Actions job using the OIDC role you just set up.
-The `role-to-assume` references the variable that was automatically set in your repository by the setup script.
+The `role-to-assume` references the variable that was automatically set in your repository by the `run.sh` script.

 > **Example:** See [`verify_oidc.yml`](https://github.com/PaulDuvall/gha-aws-oidc-bootstrap/blob/main/.github/workflows/verify_oidc.yml) for a complete workflow using the generated IAM role.
 >